 - i.
 Funding Cycle.
 United Way of Henderson County funds programs rather than overall agency operations.
 Funding is distributed on a July 1 June 30 cycle.
-UWHC will accept applications every two years for program funds. - ii.
+UWHC will accept applications every two years. - ii.
 Funding Criteria.
 Program funding is competitive, allowing UWHC to fund programs that best meet the needs of the people of Henderson County.
+The funding will be awarded to the agency to use for the areas of highest need.
+Reporting will be required on both the program and agency level. - iii.
 No program, regardless of whether it has received funding in the past, is guaranteed funding.
 Agencies must first satisfy the requirements of the UWHC Agency Funding Eligibility Criteria to apply for program funding.
-To be considered for funding, a program must meet a UWHC HC 2025 Target Issue with the results to assist UWHC reach our community goals. - iii.
+To be considered for funding, a program must meet a UWHC Target Issue with results that assist UWHC in reaching our community goals. - iv.
 Program Evaluation Panels.
-There are four Program Evaluation Panels, one each for Education, Income, Health, and Basic Needs/ Crisis Services.
-Volunteers are trained and have expertise on target issues, review and evaluate program funding applications. - iv.
+There are four Program Evaluation Panels, one each for Education, Financial Stability, Health, and Basic Needs/ Crisis Services.
+Volunteers are trained and have expertise on target issues, review and evaluate program funding applications. - v.
 Funding Level guidelines.
 To ensure that UWHC funds have a measurable impact, \$5,000 is the minimum funding level.
 Programs are required to show a diverse funding stream.
 UWHC will fund no more than 60% of a program's total budget.